Take back our schools!

 Governance is how a group of people makes decisions and holds each other accountable.
 Businesses, nonprofits, and public institutions often set up a clear process so everyone knows how decisions will be made and who’s responsible for making them.
 A shared approach helps keep decisions consistent, transparent, and focused on the community’s goals.

-The Board prioritizes standardized test scores,¹³ basing decisions almost exclusively on their impact on those outcomes.
-Critical issues such as school safety, staffing shortages, class sizes, transportation, and curriculum choices (e.g., advanced learning, STEM, dual language, option schools) are treated as secondary, and board members are discouraged from addressing them.
+Critical issues such as school safety, staffing shortages, class sizes, transportation, and curriculum choices (e.g., advanced learning, STEM, dual language, option schools) are treated as secondary, and SPS School Board members cite SOFG as the reason they avoid addressing them.

-Engagement sessions, public testimony at board meetings, and “office hours” with board members have decreased in line with the SOFG Manual (p.
-5).⁴ The board has been criticized for insufficient engagement with parents and teachers,¹⁵ tending towards “inform” or “ignore” rather than “involve” or “collaborate” according to the Spectrum of Community Engagement.⁷
+Engagement sessions, public testimony at board meetings, and “office hours” with board members have decreased in line with the SPS School Board’s adoption of SOFG.
+Consequently, the Board has been criticized for insufficient engagement with parents and teachers,¹² tending towards “inform” or “ignore” rather than “involve” or “collaborate” according to the Spectrum of Community Engagement.⁶

-SPS spends an undisclosed amount of money on consultants¹⁸ to implement SOFG while the District faces a $100M budget deficit.
-The public never authorized the use of public funding for a third-party governance model.¹¹
+SPS spends an undisclosed amount of money on consultants to implement SOFG¹⁵ while the District faces a $100M+ budget deficit.

-Student Outcomes Focused Governance (SOFG) is a model that the Seattle School Board adopted in 2021 to set goals and make decisions for the district.¹⁴
+Student Outcomes Focused Governance (SOFG) is a model that the Seattle School Board adopted in 2021 to set goals and make decisions for the district.¹¹

 SOFG is leading SPS down a failing path.
 Our students deserve better.
 Seattle families deserve a school board that listens to them, prioritizes holistic student success, and makes decisions with transparency and accountability.
 If we want better schools for our children, we must demand better governance.